Beginner’s Goat Care

 Goats need hay & water

 Farm supply stores sell bags of “goat feed”, but this will not provide goats with the needed fiber for a healthy stomach.
 They need hay for its long stems that provide fiber for them to regurgitate and chew(goats chew their cud like cows!).
 Feeding pelleted rations does not satisfy this need and can also cause other problems like acidosis.
 Goats should never be given free-choice grains, however a handful of grain as a treat or supplement to a hay diet is acceptable.
 While you can buy hay at feed stores, it may be cheaper to find a local farmer.
 Only buy good quality hay that appears green inside when a bale is opened.
-Avoid oat and barley hays unless they have been tested for high nitrates.
+Avoid oat and barley hays unless they have been tested for high nitrates which is lethal to goats.
 Grass hay is a great choice, but our favorite is an alfalfa/grass mix.

 Fresh water.
 Goats may not drink water that becomes dirty, so keeping it fresh is important, especially for males to prevent urinary issues.
 More about feeding goats.